 The Reebok Original Aerobic Step is stable enough to be used for many different compound and intense movements.
 This step is designed to be abused by the heaviest-footed workout enthusiasts with three different height settings and a secure base.
 The step can be set at 6, 8, or 10 inches in height and remains equally stable throughout the range.
 Once you get the hang of adjusting the feet, the Reebok step becomes an excellent choice for a home or public gym setting.
 Reebok claims that this step is rated for up to 242 pounds.
 Throughout our testing, we had a 200-pound man jump and step onto this bench while holding a 45-pound kettlebell.
 The base never bowed or showed any signs of aggressive impact.
 The plastic and rubber come together to create a stable and useful platform with good traction.

 As much as we love the Reebok Original Aerobic Step, it is worth noting that the joints for storing the feet are very tight.
 Our main tester was physically unable to pull the feet off without assistance.
-However, once we figured out the pattern and loosened the joints up by connecting and disconnecting them a few times, it became easier.
+However, once we figured out the pattern and loosened the joints up by connecting and disconnecting them a few times, the process became easier.
 Still, we find that adjusting this exercise step isn't as intuitive as other models — though that is our only point of criticism.
 If you're looking to add a bench that can be used for step-up activities as well as support for heavy lifts, we think you'll be quite satisfied with this option.
 The Reebok is stackable and easy to move (about 24 pounds), making it an excellent choice for group fitness and gym environments.

-The Escape Fitness USA Riser Step Platform is meant to be jumped on.
+The Escape Fitness RISER is a platform meant to be jumped on.
 Throughout our research, this step stands out amongst the rest as a real winner for plyometric exercises.
 Plyometrics can be described as the rapid contractions of muscles as a modality for building strength.
 Simply put, plyometrics is the act of jumping and rebounding to develop muscular strength and endurance.
-The Escape Fitness riser is octagonal, which allows for dynamic, 360-degree motion during a workout.
+The Escape Fitness RISER is octagonal, which allows for dynamic, 360-degree motion during a workout.
 In addition to a multitude of accessories for this step, this highly unique shape makes it very versatile.
 Each step is sold individually, so if you choose to buy them, you can securely stack them to your heart's content.
-The wide and balanced support base allows the Escape risers to safely stack to a height well beyond most of its competitors.
+The wide and balanced support base allows the Escape RISER to safely stack to a height well beyond most of its competitors.
 If you opt to purchase the long, oval-rectangular platform, you open up your options to include a more traditionally shaped step or an incline bench.
 The upper and lower portions of this step are coated in a thermoplastic rubber that is super grippy.
 Additionally, the smooth texture of the surface allows for easy cleaning.
 It is quite apparent that these risers are well made.

 Unfortunately, the Escape Fitness isn't always the most practical choice.
 To have more than a not-even-5" platform, you'll need to purchase extra risers separately.
 Many of the platforms in our roundup offer the option to purchase additional risers, but those options come with at least two risers included in your initial purchase.
-To gain some notable height with the Escape Fitness risers can get to be pretty pricey.
+To gain some notable height with the Escape Fitness RISERS can get to be pretty pricey.
 Overall, we think this particular platform and its corresponding accouterments would best be utilized in a functional fitness-type setting.
 The base is not quite wide enough for a true step aerobics workout, and it isn't a budget option.
 But if you are looking to outfit your home gym with some state-of-the-art equipment, you'll likely be pleased with what you get for the money with this setup.

 If you have ever attended a step aerobics class or participated in group fitness at your local gym, you are likely to have used the The Step Original Aerobic Platform.
 This platform is ubiquitous in the world of fitness, and while we don't think it is the best on the market, there are many things we do love about it.
 Not only is it affordable, it offers a lot of versatility with its stack height.
 You can choose to purchase it with two or four risers (we tested it with two) and then can buy additional risers as you wish.
 There is also a health club size version that offers larger platform dimensions — we tested the circuit size.
 Unlike many platforms in our roundup, this one doesn't max out after being built up to a mediocre 10" — you can stack away to your heart's content.
 We do not recommend stacking it too high, but with the easy-to-move-risers, you'll be able to work on really improving those hops.
 The risers can be neatly stacked out of the way in your home gym if you need to create more space, and the lightweight design makes it very easy to move.